ConditionalStatementLifestyle/HopCentricity-Rails/README.md

 # Hop Centricity API

-This program serves as an API to the Hop Centricity front end.
+This program serves as an API to the Hop Centricity front end: https://github.com/ConditionalStatementLifestyle/HopCentricity-React

 ## Tech Used